Master of Arts in

 • Hold a bachelor’s degree from an accredited institution.

-• Have completed all academic coursework required by the Association for Child Life Professionals (ACLP) for certification eligibility.
-A full list of required courses is available on the ACLP website here.
+• Completed all academic coursework required by the Association for Child Life Professionals (ACLP) for certification eligibility.
+A full list of required courses is available on the ACLP website.

 Provisional admission: